 - Fact 18 - Pawnee weapons: Weapons included bows and arrows, war clubs, spears and knives

 - Fact 19 - Enemies of the Pawnee tribe included the the Apache, Kiowa and Sioux

 - Fact 20 - History: Many Pawnee were killed by smallpox and cholera in the mid 1800s

 - Fact 21 - Food: Men hunted turkeys, deer, small game and fish.
 As farmers crops were produced for corn, beans, squash and sunflower seeds.
 Crops, meat and fish were supplemented by nuts, berries and fruits

 - Fact 22 - The Pawnee never fought against the United States

-We have included a selection of trivia and interesting facts about Pawnee Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Pawnee Indians which we hope will be of help with homework.
 Most of these interesting facts about Pawnee Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Pawnee Native Americans and info will help you increase your knowledge on the subject of Pawnee Native Americans.
+Many of these interesting and random pieces of information and fun facts about Pawnee Indians and info will help you increase your knowledge on the subject of Pawnee Indians.